For many injury victims, pursuing a personal injury claim is unfamiliar and perhaps intimidating.

 Second, the opposing lawyer will be seeking, and is entitled to know, the facts as seen through your eyes.
 This means that you will need to be able to recount, as consistently and accurately as possible, the events important to the lawsuit.
 You will probably be asked many of the questions already posed in Interrogatories – about your background.
 If you need to, you are entitled to refer to your prior answers when giving your deposition testimony.
 However, unless otherwise instructed you are to bring no documents or things to your deposition.

 Third, a deposition is an opportunity for the opposing lawyer to get you to make damaging admissions.
-The Law Firm of William Babich, LLC. will discuss these matters with you in advance.
+The Babich Law Firm will discuss these matters with you in advance.
 Nothing is to be volunteered in a deposition and you are to only answer the questions posed.
 However, you must anticipate that the opposing lawyer is well prepared, and you must be ready to truthfully manage any manipulation of facts that the insurance company lawyer the may attempt.

 Often, the insurance company behind the defendant will hire a physician to examine an injury victim to dispute the opinions of the treating physicians regarding the victim’s medical condition or its cause.
 This exam is frequently called the I.M.E. for "Independent Medical Exam," which is a misnomer.
 It is really an “Insurance Medical Exam,” often presenting a predictable opinion from a small group of certain doctors who make a substantial portion of their incomes by repeatedly providing the negative opinion the insurance company wants to hear, and for which it handsomely and repeatedly pays.

-At the exam, you should keep notes of the examining doctor's actions and remember that you are not there for treatment.
-A report by the doctor examining on behalf of the insurance company is required to be submitted, and The Law Firm of William Babich, LLC. will share a copy of the report with you.
+At the exam, you should keep notes of the examining doctor’s actions and remember that you are not there for treatment.
+A report by the doctor examining on behalf of the insurance company is required to be submitted, and The Babich Law Firm will share a copy of the report with you.

 You can be a great help to your case by sharing with the firm any information you have concerning the parties and witnesses to your case.
 Every detail that you can recall concerning the individuals involved will assist in better preparing for their depositions.
 Additionally, if you review the discovery requests and the responses of the defendant, you may have insights into matters that will help your case.
 The key is to stay involved in the case, review the discovery, and to give the firm any useful feedback you might have.